zerobear8530032/AI-Power-Resume-Builder/README.md

 | `techStack` | array | 🟨 | Example: `[ "React", "Flask", "TensorFlow" ]` |
 | `link` | string | 🟨 | GitHub or live demo URL |

-> 💡 Include 2–3 impactful projects; each stored as an object inside an array.

----

 ## 6️⃣ Experience